 “It’s mostly just getting a really good framework and foundation for how the company operates and how the product works, and then just understanding the competitive landscape too in the industry,” Maw said.

 By day 60, Ciccarelli said Voices employees are expected to have an understanding of the product and be able to give a product demonstration, which is a rite of passage for new employees.
-At Bitise, Hanndrikman said employees should strive to start making an impact on the business after the first 30 days by outlining specific steps to reach a goal.
+At Bitise, Haandrikman said employees should strive to start making an impact on the business after the first 30 days by outlining specific steps to reach a goal.

 Conversations with colleagues should continue after the first 30 days, Butler said, and these conversations should go even deeper to help employees learn about how they are performing against expectations so far.

-By the end of an employee’s first three months, they are often expected to have an outcome to share with the company, such as completing a key first assignment or goal.
+By the end of an employee’s first 90 days, they are often expected to have an outcome to share with the company, such as completing a key first assignment or goal.
 It’s also not too early to start making enhancements at the company by day 90, Haandrikman said.